 The market price of our common stock could decline as a result of sales of substantial amounts of our common stock in the public market, or the perception that these sales could occur.
 In addition, these factors could make it more difficult for us to raise funds through future offerings of common stock.
-As of September 30, 2006, there were 20,894,757 shares of our common stock outstanding, with another 3,700,000 shares of common stock issuable upon exercise of warrants to investors, 1,315,000 shares issuable upon exercise of options issued, and an additional 1,685,000 shares available for issuance under our stock option plans.
+As of March 31, 2007, there were 23,192,443 shares of our common stock outstanding, with another 1,587,500 shares of common stock issuable upon exercise of warrants to investors, 1,255,000 shares issuable upon exercise of options issued and an additional 1,745,000 shares available for issuance under our stock option plans.
 The issuance of 1,000,000 shares of our stock underlying these options is covered by an S-8 registration statement we filed with the SEC and may be resold into the market.
-As of June 24, 2006, the shares of common stock previously held in escrow pursuant to Canadian law and underwriter requirements in connection with our initial public offering pursuant to escrow agreements were released and the escrow arrangement was concluded in accordance with its terms.
+The shares of common stock held in escrow pursuant to Canadian law and underwriter requirements in connection with our initial public offering pursuant to escrow agreements were released as of June 30, 2006 and the escrow arrangement was concluded in accordance with its terms.
 Released shares may be resold into the market under Rule 144.
 This could cause the market price of our common stock to drop significantly.